Television in South Africa: New services

 e.sat decided not to launch services but rather adopt a content provider business model. e.sat launched eNCA, a 24-hour news channel, in 2008 on the MultiChoice platform.
 Telkom Media, which was also granted an IPTV licence, decided in April 2009 not to pursue the launch of television services, as its parent company Telkom did not believe adequate investment returns could be achieved, and it was liquidated.
 The remaining licensees were expected to be operational by late 2009, and all would operate direct-to-home services using standard small-aperture satellite dishes.

 On Digital Media announced on 18 March 2010 that it would be launching TopTV in May 2010 as a second pay satellite TV competitor.
 TopTV would offer a total of 55 channels, with 25 channels in its basic offering.

 On 30 April 2013, shareholders of On Digital Media voted to approve China-based company StarTimes taking over a 20% share of ODM.
 By doing so, StarTimes effectively acquired a 65% economic interest in ODM.
 The vote also included the adoption of a business rescue plan.

 TopTV was officially rebranded as StarSat on 31 October 2013.
 The new packages and channels associated with the rebrand were made available on 1 December 2013.

 On 15 October 2013, eMedia Investments launched South Africa's first free-to-view platform, Openview, consisting of 18 channels, including additional e.tv channels.

-From 1 May 2021, PremiumFree TV launched in the market to serve as a rival to the Openview platform.
+On 31 March 2018, M-Net shut down its analogue signal to its last remaining legacy subscribers, who were redirected to DStv and GOtv.

+The end of analogue TV in South Africa has been delayed several times, before ultimately deciding for 31 March 2025.
+However, two weeks before the shutdown, the issue was taken to the courts, as there was no previous consultation with the regulators.
+After e.tv succeeded in leading court action, it was delayed again to a later date.